I loooooooove brownies.

 - While they are finishing up, melt the chocolate chips and peanut butter in a medium saucepan over medium-low heat.
 Stir in Rice Krispies to coat.
 Pour chocolate mixture over top of the warm brownies, spreading to cover evenly.

-- Let set before cutting into bars.
+- Let set in the fridge for at least a couple hours before cutting into bars.

 Refrigerate for 2 hours before cutting and serving.
 Store in an airtight container in the fridge.